 Our current exploration licenses are located in Africa, South America and Europe.
-Some or all of these licenses could be affected should either region experience any of the following factors (among others):
+Some or all of these licenses could be affected should any region experience any of the following factors (among others):

-- severe weather, natural or man-made disasters or acts of God; - delays or decreases in production, the availability of equipment, facilities, personnel or services; - delays or decreases in the availability of capacity to transport, gather or process production; and/or - · military conflicts or civil unrest.
+- severe weather, natural or man-made disasters or acts of God; - delays or decreases in production, the availability of equipment, facilities, personnel or services; - delays or decreases in the availability of capacity to transport, gather or process production; - military conflicts or civil unrest; and/or - international border disputes.